matgat/lltool/readme.md

 ## Converting to library
 The operation consists in taking some input files and translating their content in another format.
-It is possible to indicate multiple input files also using a glob pattern, in that case an output directory must be specified;
+It is possible to indicate multiple input files using a glob pattern, in that case an output directory must be specified;
 in case of duplicate file base names the program will exit with error.